When you have a choice to make and don’t make it, that is in itself a choice. – William James

 Trying to rush change never works.
 You miss the opportunity to grow and learn along the journey.

-Now, if I make a mistake, it’s mine to make and there is no shame in making a wrong choice.
+Now, if I make a mistake, it’s mine to make, and there is no shame in making the wrong choice.
 Good or bad, I will take ownership.
 I’d rather make the wrong choice than to be so paralyzed with apprehension that I never decide.

 As a result, when I am struggling with a choice, I will:

-- own every choice I make, even the wrong ones.
-I do not want to fear making a decision because fear keeps you stuck, unable to make any choice.
+own every choice I make, even the wrong ones.
+I do not want to fear to make a decision because fear keeps you stuck, unable to make any choice.